junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You got a job in this town?"
 Three drinks later, Dean asks.
 With poker cards in his hands.
 Sundance is dealing.

 "Right down the road, the new bank has only two guards and closes at sunset," Butch tells him.
 Dean wonders curiously how come no one in the place hears their loud discussion of a robbery and raises an alarm.
-But glancing around, judging by how drunk most forks are and the fact that it's still bright afternoon, the answer isn't too difficult to figure out.
+But glancing around, judging by how drunk most folks are and the fact that it's still bright afternoon, the answer isn't too difficult to figure out.

 "You want to join?"
 Butch plays his cards, glancing at him.
 "We could use a man like you."